yucoder14/mini_sysadmin/README.md

 run-shell './disable-panes 0 1 2'
 ru './enable-panes 5 6 7'
 ```
-to disable pane 0, pane 1, and pane 2 and enable pane 5, pane 6, pane 7.
+to disable pane 0, pane 1, pane 2 and enable pane 5, pane 6, pane 7.

 ## To do
 Have adequate handling of cases when specified pane numbers do not exist.